angushtlam/remiges/lib/components/Buttons/index.md

-# Button
+# Buttons
 Button is a wrapper over the HTML `button` element.

 If the component has a `to` and/or `using` prop, the component will be rendered with an `a` element.

 ## Component
-> Button is a Displayable and Sizable component.
+> Buttons are Displayable and Sizable components.

 | Prop Name  | Required?  | Type            | Description                          | Default |
 | ---------- | ---------- | --------------- | ------------------------------------ | ------- |